 Leighfer Bardingale

-Benzo Doneval’s former wife, she opposes his illicit activities.
+Leighfer Bardingale is Benzo Doneval’s ex-wife, she opposes his illicit activities.

 Philip